Linuxfabrik/icingaweb2-module-director/TESTING.md

 # Manual Testing of the Fork Features

-Since the phpunit tests currently do not seem to work with the Uuid library, we manually test the added features of the fork.
+Since the phpunit tests currently do not seem to work with the Uuid library, we manually test the newly added features of the fork.

 | Object                 | Test 1 | Test 2 | Test 3 | Test 4 | Test 5 | Test 6 | Test 7 |
 | ---                    | ---    | ---    | ---    | ---    | ---    | ---    | ---    |